 - Leave firewood at home.

 - Purchasing certified firewood is the best choice.
-It has been heat-treated to USDA standards and will bear a USDA or state-based certification stamp with the producer’s name and address.
+It has been heat-treated to state or USDA standards and will bear a USDA or state-based certification stamp with the producer’s name and address.

 - If certified firewood is not available, purchase your firewood as close as possible to where you will burn it.